Cloud-Architekt/EntraOps/README.md

 The cmdlet can be executed interactively, and changes must be pushed to your repository.
 This command updates the PowerShell module, workflow files and parameters in workflows based on "EntraOps.config" file.

 Currently, there is also a workflow named "Update-EntraOps" which can be executed on demand or run on scheduled basis (defined in EntraOps.config) and updates the PowerShell module only.
-I'm working on a way to integrate the update process for the workflow files to the pipeline.
+I am working on a way to integrate the update process for the workflow files to the pipeline.
 There are some restrictions to update workflows by another workflow which needs to be handled.

 ### Disclaimer and License
 This tool is provided as-is, with no warranties.